 If you’re finding yourself tossing and turning in the middle of the night, don’t let yourself lie there awake for too long.
 You don’t want to start viewing your bed as “that place where I don’t sleep.”
 Plus, getting up can make you feel sleepy enough to fall asleep again.
 Put on a light that isn’t glaring and read a magazine or a book.
 Have a warm glass of milk.
 Signal to your body that the bed is where you sleep, not where you lie awake and fret about sleeping.

-9. Take a hot bath or shower
+9. Take a Hot Bath or Shower

 A peaceful way to end your day, stepping out of a warm shower or bath into a naturally cooler bedroom causes a drop in your body temperature.
 This drop in temperature is shown to naturally trigger feelings of sleepiness because it slows down metabolic functions.
 So next time you need to unwind and induce sleep a little quicker, take a warm shower or bath!
-Bonus points if you can add some epsom salts to your bath…they can help relax your muscles and your mind.
+Bonus points if you can add some Epsom salts to your bath…they can help relax your muscles and your mind.

-Oftentimes we wake up in the middle of the night worrying about all the things we have to do the next day, or everything we didn’t accomplish today.
-It can actually be beneficial to designate a “worry and planning” time earlier in the da to get out your subconscious fears, concerns, and to-dos.
+Oftentimes we wake up in the middle of the night worrying about all the things we have to do the next day or everything we didn’t accomplish today.
+It can actually be beneficial to designate a “worry and planning” time earlier in the day to get out your subconscious fears, concerns, and to-dos.
 Get a journal or notebook and free-write after you get home from work, for example, to release your fears and worries and get them down on paper so they don’t haunt your dreams!

-Even five minutes of meditation before bed can be incredibly helpful at inducing sleep and relieving stress.
+Even five minutes of meditation before bed can be incredibly helpful in inducing sleep and relieving stress.
 Sit calmly in your room with the lights low and breathe in and out calmly for at least five minutes.
 Sometimes it’s hard for us to fall asleep because we haven’t slowed down all day and then hop into bed expecting our brains to calm down instantly!
 But if we give ourselves a few moments reprieve from the daily hustle and bustle, it can signal to our bodies that it’s time to rest.